 Counter to our hypothesis, we found that non-random subsampling (SPR) of bear hair on barbed wire traps outperformed simple random sampling (SRS) for estimating density via SECR models.
 For simulated populations, estimates of bear density derived using SPR to subsample the data were closer to the true bear density than estimates derived using SRS.
 Additionally, in both the simulated and empirical datasets, SPR-subsampling yielded estimates closer to that derived using the full data set.
 Likewise, Humm et al. (2017) found that subsampling directed at unique site-sessions yielded SECR estimates that were similar to those derived from a dataset where, for one session, there was no subsampling of the bear hair.
-Murphy et al. (2016: Appendix A) also found that subsampling just a single sample per site-session yielded unbiased SECR estimates.
-Importantly, these previous studies did not consider unmodeled individual heterogeneity in capture propensities, and they did not allow individuals with higher capture propensities to also leave more samples at a trap.
+Murphy et al. (2016: Appendix A) also found, using simulations, that subsampling just a single sample per site-session yielded unbiased SECR estimates.
+Importantly, Murphy et al. (2016) did not consider unmodeled individual heterogeneity in capture propensities, and they did not allow individuals with higher capture propensities to also leave more samples at a trap.
 Our simulation scenarios that included these assumptions (t5-t7) resulted in density estimators that were biased low, particularly when using SRS sampling.

-Our initial hypothesis that SRS sampling would be better in SECR estimates stemmed from the concern that selective sampling, which basically weighted each site-session equally in the first sample, would disproportionately weight sites that were infrequently visited.
+Our initial hypothesis that SRS sampling would yield better in SECR estimates stemmed from the concern that selective sampling, which basically weighted each site-session equally in the first sample, would disproportionately weight sites that were infrequently visited.
 For example, bear A might have visited two sites, leaving one hair sample at one site and 10 hair samples at a second site, because it visited the second site repeatedly over a few days.
-Since these repeat visits to a site within a session are not useful information in present SECR models, it seems appropriate to ensure that a sample from the seldom-used site is included.
+Since these repeat visits to a site within a session are not usually incorporated in present SECR models, it seems appropriate to ensure that a sample from the seldom-used site is included.
 However, suppose other bears also visited the second site and left multiple hair samples, totaling say 30 samples.
 In SPR sampling, the single hair sample at the first site would be chosen, as would one sample from the second site; thus, the probability of selecting a hair sample from bear A at the second site would be less than at the first site simply because (and even though) the second site was visited more.
 The enigma is that one does not know in advance whether a site with lots of hair is mainly redundant data, or represents visits by many bears.

 Our limited camera data indicated that differences in the amount of hair left at a site varied by: (1) individual bears repeatedly visiting the same site multiple times in the same day (even though never obtaining the suspended bait, but each time making an effort to do so ;Fig S6); (2) individual bears coming back to the same site at intervals of a few days, visiting other sites in the interim; (3) individual bears rubbing on the wire at multiple locations; (4) variations in the amount of hair deposited, depending on whether the bear was shedding, and whether it went over the top wire, under the bottom wire, or between the two (Noyce and Garshelis 2013), and (5) some sites being visited by multiple bears within a session.
 We note that although we left some bait on the ground when sites were checked, birds or other mammals typically took it away soon after we left the site, before bears arrived, so the attraction to the site was almost solely scent.